PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Lepton Masses

-In the leptonic sector, we have two exotic singlets coupled by $\mu_{E}$ but the $\mathcal{E}$ fermion does not couple with any of the SM particles directly so it can be decoupled.
-As a result, the matrix $\mathcal{M}_{E}$ has a null determinant, then the electron turns out to be massless, so radiative corrections must be considered.
-In figure \ref{fig:1-loopforleptons} is shown the diagrams that contribute to the electron mass at one-loop level
+Such matrix has two exotic lepton singlets coupled by $\mu_{E}$ and $\mu_{\mathcal{E}}$ but the $\mathcal{E}$ fermion do not mix with any of the SM particles so we consider the decoupled case $\mu_{E}=\mu_{\mathcal{E}}=0$.
+Furthermore, the squared mass matrix $\mathcal{M}_{E}\mathcal{M}_{E}^{\dagger}$ has rank $4$, then the electron turns out to be massless and radiative corrections must be considered.
+Figure \ref{fig:1-loopforleptons} shows the diagrams that contribute to the electron mass at one-loop level, inducing new terms in the $(1,1)$ and $(1,3)$ entries in the mass matrix, which now reads: